 - Supplement.
 My most recommended supplement to help recover from injury is CapraFlex by Mt.
 Capra.
 Essentially, it combines an organic glucosamine and chondroitin supplement with other natural herbs which are designed to reduce inflammation.
 CapraFlex can be taken long term or intermittently.
 In the case of OTS, I also recommend a colostrum supplement called CapraColostrum by Mt.
 Capra.
 Colostrum is the first milk produced by female mammals after giving birth.
 It contains a host of immunoglobulins, anti-microbial peptides, and other growth factors.
 It is especially good at strengthening the intestinal lining which prevents and heals conditions associated with a leaky gut.
 Colostrum can also help a person more effectively exercise in hotter conditions.
 Over all, it can boost the immune system, assist with intestinal issues, and help the body to recover faster.
 Like CapraFlex, Tissue Rejuvenator by Hammer Nutrition contains glucosamine and chondroitin as well as a host of herbs, spices, and enzymes to help support tissues and limit inflammation.
 I recommend taking either CapraFlex OR Tissue Rejuvenator.
 You can take CapraColostrum independently or in conjunction with either CapraFlex or Tissue Rejuvenator.
 I recommend taking these supplements as a recovery strategy.
 I recommend initially trying a 30 day protocol.
 If the supplements are aiding your recovery, you may choose to continue taking them for an additional 30 days.
 I implement this protocol as part of a prevention strategy during times of heavy volume or high intensity training.
 (Please consult with your pharmacist and/or physician prior to starting any new supplementation protocol.
 Herbs could interact with some medications particularly if you are taking blood thinners.)

-Overtraining syndrome can be dangerous and severely limit your ability to train.
+Overtraining Syndrome can be dangerous and severely limit your ability to train.
 It also significantly increases your risk of injury.
 A recovery protocol should include a multifaceted approach that incorporates strategies to positively affect the muscular, nervous, and hormonal systems.
-If you aren’t experiencing a positive improvement after implementing these strategies, please seek additional medical assistance.